Cyber essentials vs cyber essentials plus: What are they?

 Understanding the main differences between both certifications is an important aspect of our next question—who needs Cyber Essentials?

-When do you need Cyber Essentials Basic and Plus?
+When do you need Cyber Essentials basic certification, and when Cyber Essentials Plus?

-The Cyber Essentials Basic and Plus is a way for organisations to identify and train on how to keep their IT systems secure.
+Cyber Essentials and Cyber Essentials Plus are a way for organisations to identify and train on how to keep their IT systems secure.

-Cyber Essentials Basic and Plus is not just necessary for keeping your organisation's data safe from hackers, but it can also help you mitigate other cybersecurity risks such as cyber extortion or denial-of-service attacks.
+The Cyber Essentials and Cyber Essentials Plus are not just necessary for keeping your organisation's data safe from hackers, but it can also help you mitigate other cybersecurity risks such as cyber extortion or denial-of-service attacks.

 It is mandatory for all organisations whether private or non private, looking to take part in UK government tenders.

-Cyber Essentials Basic and Plus is mandatory for organisations looking for specific government contracts, and without the certification, they may not be able to bid for such contracts.
+Cyber Essentials and Cyber Essentials Plus are mandatory for organisations looking for specific government contracts, and without the certification, they may not be able to bid for such contracts.
 It is also important since these organisations are working with the personal information of UK citizens and UK government employees.

-The UK Ministry of Defence (MOD) requires all its suppliers to comply with the Cyber Essentials Basic and Plus schemes.
+The UK Ministry of Defence (MOD) requires all its suppliers to comply with the Cyber Essentials and Cyber Essentials Plus schemes.
 This means that all organisations directly conducting business with the MOD, or organisations delivering to the MOD supply chain require Cyber Essentials.

 It is important for employees on all levels to understand how to comply with data protection when handling personal data and sensitive personal data of customers.
 Complying with Cyber Essentials Plus is the ideal choice if you want to show that your company takes data protection seriously—and is compliant with cyber security.

 It is important to know how to assist customers with everything from basic IT needs and troubleshooting to cutting-edge security and network administration.
-If your customers need help with their Cyber Essentials Basic and Plus, your organisation should be certified at least at the level at which your customers are seeking assistance with their Cyber Essentials Basic and Plus.
+If your customers need help with their Cyber Essentials and Cyber Essentials Plus, your organisation should be certified at least at the level at which your customers are seeking assistance with their Cyber Essentials and Cyber Essentials Plus.

-Why should you get Cyber Essentials Basic and Plus?
+Why should you get Cyber Essentials and Cyber Essentials Plus?

-There are a few important reasons why organisations should opt for Cyber Essentials Basic and Plus, such as:
+There are a few important reasons why organisations should opt for Cyber Essentials and Cyber Essentials Plus, such as:

-• To obtain cyber Insurance - Cyber Essentials certified organisations can automatically receive £25,000 in cyber insurance if their annual turnover is under £20m.
+Cyber Essentials-certified organisations can automatically receive £25,000 in cyber insurance if their annual turnover is under £20m.

-• It is cost effective - Since it is government sponsored, it is affordable for almost every organisation.
+Since it is government-sponsored, it is affordable for almost every organisation.

-How long does it take to get Cyber Essentials Basic and Plus and how much does it cost?
+How long does it take to get Cyber Essentials and Cyber Essentials Plus, and how much does it cost?

 The cost of Cyber Essentials certification is £300, however this number may vary according to the provider, especially concerning Cyber Essentials Plus.

-Assuming that you have the knowledge and information required, the Cyber Essentials Basic self assessment can be completed in as quickly as one week.
+Assuming that you have the knowledge and information required, the Cyber Essentials Basic self-assessment can be completed as quickly as one week.
 On the other hand, Cyber Essentials Plus may take longer—up to three weeks—if the organisation is large.

 Is Cyber Essentials the same as ISO 27001?